Chin theater: Infighting between resistance groups

-The Chin resistance have mostly fought as a united front since the outbreak of the civil war.
-However, in December 2023 the revolutionary forces became splintered into two factions, the Chinland Council and the Chin Brotherhood Alliance, the former operating in northern and central Chin State and the latter operating in the south.
-Among the several issues of contention between the groups is the role of the Arakan Army, which has increased presence in southern Chin State since its capture of Paletwa Township in November 2023.
+The Chin resistance has mostly fought as a united front since the outbreak of the civil war.
+However, in December 2023, the revolutionary forces became splintered into two factions, the Chinland Council and the Chin Brotherhood Alliance, the former operating in northern and central Chin State and the latter operating in the south.
+Among the several issues of contention between the groups is the role of the Arakan Army, which has increased its presence in southern Chin State since its capture of Paletwa Township in November 2023.
 The Chin Brotherhood Alliance has conducted operations openly with the Arakan Army in southern Chin, considering them a vital ally against the junta.
 In turn, the Chinland Council accused the Brotherhood of being an AA proxy, and the AA of encroaching on Chin territory.

 On 31 January 2024, an alliance of 7 Chinland Defence Forces, alongside the Chin National Army (CNA), launched an offensive on Chin Brotherhood Alliance member the Maraland Defence Force after the MDF reportedly killed a CNA soldier and detained several CDF-Mara soldiers.

 In late May, 2 rival Mara groups, the Maraland Territorial Council and Chinland Defense Force - Mara, met in Siaha district to discuss peace and unification.
 Prisoners held by both groups were released the next month.

 On 10 June, the Chinland Council issued a statement asking the Arakan Army to refrain from military and administrative operations in Chinland.
 This came days after Global Khumi Organisation urged the Arakan Army against committing human rights violations against the Khumi Chin people of Paletwa Township.

 In addition to these internal conflicts, tensions have escalated between the Zomi Revolutionary Army (ZRA) and the CNA.
 The ZRA, an armed Zomi nationalist group formed in 1997, has been involved in several clashes with Chin resistance forces.
 In September 2023, the ZRA attacked Chin resistance camps in Tonzang Township, resulting in the deaths of two CDF fighters.
 Further confrontations occurred in May 2024, with battles reported between the ZRA and CNA in Tedim Township.
 These incidents have exacerbated divisions within the Chin resistance, complicating efforts to present a cohesive front against the junta.
 The ZRA has been accused of collaborating with Myanmar's military junta, which the ZRA denies, further straining relations with other resistance groups.

 On 11 July, the MDF and AA advanced into Lailenpi, capturing the town from the rival CDF-Mara and CNA.

 In August, a meeting to resolve the dispute between the Chinland Council and the Chin Brotherhood Alliance was scheduled to take place in Delhi.
-However, the meeting was postponed reportedly due to security concerns.
+However, the meeting was postponed, reportedly due to security concerns.